Skip to content

 Viewing commit height info

-3. Find your account and note id by listing both accounts and input-notes:
+3. Find your account and note id by listing both accounts and notes:

 4. Consume the note and add the funds from its vault to our account using the following command:

 Amazing!
-You just have created a client-side zero-knowledge proof locally on your machine.
+You just have created a client-side zero-knowledge proof locally on your machine and submitted it to the Miden rollup.

 Tip